TUM-LIS/glip/doc/mainpage.md

 The library is split up into several parts, which are described on individual pages.
 Look there for detailled instructions on the individual topics.
-- \ref library-init-deinit
+- @ref library-init-deinit
-- \ref connection-handling
+- @ref connection-handling
-- \ref communication
+- @ref communication
-- \ref log
+- @ref log
-- \ref utilities
+- @ref utilities
-- \ref backend
+- @ref backend

 Getting Started
 ---------------